chptiger/BANK_WAIT_LIST/README.txt

 READ ME:

-The code is used to simulate the logic for bank wait list.
+The code is used to simulate the logic for bank waitting list.

 Requirements: